 She has worked with Red Mangrove for 5 years, as a tour leader, at the front desk, as a sales agent, a supervisor on Isabela island, and most recently as Operations Manager.
 We sat down in the beautiful sea-side restaurant at the Aventura lodge, where I proceeded to interrogate her about the hotel’s conservation practices.

 I thought she was the model of work-life balance – swaddling a baby with one arm while educating me about Galapagos Conservation.

 Tell me about Red Mangrove’s solar panels on Aventura Lodge.
 What percentage of the electricity do they provide?

 Monica: 70% of energy is provided by solar energy.
-Right now the 30% is supplied for the equipment that is 220 volts, but now we now have the convertor to provide 220 volt energy.
+Right now the 30% is supplied for the equipment that is 220 volts, but we now have the converter to provide 220 volt energy.
 We are not at 100% yet, but we hope to be soon with these improvements.

 That’s really exciting!
 And where does the energy on Floreana and Isabela come from?

-In Floreana there is solar energy in town through the local government.
-In Isabela, there is regular electric current created by a regular generator from town.
+On Floreana there is solar energy in town through the local government.
+On Isabela, there is regular electric current created by a regular generator from town.
 We are not solar there yet, not yet.

-I saw windmills on Baltra Island on Baltra.
-How much of energy on the islands in general is solar or alternative?
+I saw windmills on Baltra Island.
+How much of the energy on the islands, in general, is solar or alternative?